playingthef00l/P309_python/README.md

 1) Use clean_drops.py to clean and convert all .xls files to .csvs
 2) Count the number of rising and falling segments for each drop w/ seg_count.py
-3) Use the number of breaks to calculate  velocities with slr.py
+3) Use the number of seqments to calculate  velocities with slr.py
 4) plug the velocities for each drop into gnarly_eqn.py